hapax/hapax.github.io/assets/benford.md

 But as neatly explained by
 [Pietronero et al. (1998)](https://arxiv.org/pdf/cond-mat/9808305.pdf), it follows immediately if the relevant numbers are logarithmically uniform.
-Let $X$ be the relevant random number, e.g. lengths of rivers.
+Let $X$ be the relevant random numbers.
 Then the first digit is $d$ if

 $$